-b) Candidates for admission through Lateral entry into second year (third semester)of the 8 semester B.Tech. degree programme should be required to have passed :
+b) Candidates for admission through Lateral entry into second year (third semester) of the B.Tech. degree programme should be required to have passed:

-Passed Minimum THREE years / TWO years (Lateral Entry) Diploma examination with at least 45% marks (40% marks in case of candidates belonging to reserved category) in ANY branch of Engineering and Technology.
+Passed Minimum THREE years / TWO years (Lateral Entry) Diploma examination with at least 45% marks (40% marks in case of candidates belonging to reserved category) in ANY branch of COMPUTER SCIENCE & Engineering / Technology.